 e) organisational measures, including policies, procedures, training and audits;

-f) regular testing and evaluating of the effectiveness of security measures.
+f) regular testing and evaluation of the effectiveness of security measures.

 13. Keeping records of our data processing